Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Experiment

 \subsection{Calibration sources}

-The calibration sources are prepared by sealing each isotope in stainless steel case suitable for calibration tube.
+The calibration sources are prepared by sealing each isotope in a stainless-steel case suitable for the calibration tube.
 Further, using standard isotope solutions \footnote{procured from Eckert and Ziegler Isotope Products}, calibration sources are produced to yield approximately 100\,Bq activities.
-During calibration data acquisition, these calibration sources are connected to a 1.5 m stainless steel rod and installed on the calibration tubes to reach near the crystal detectors.
-Figure~\ref{CalibrationSource} shows the encapsulated $^{22}{\rm Na}$ and $^{241}$Am calibration sources and the stainless steel rods.
+During the calibration data acquisition, these calibration sources are connected to a 1.5\,m stainless-steel rod and installed on the calibration tubes to reach near the crystal detectors.
+Figure~\ref{CalibrationSource} shows the encapsulated $^{22}{\rm Na}$ and $^{241}$Am calibration sources and stainless-steel rods.